CATSEYETM System FAQ

 5. Do I need a hole in my center spot and if so, how big?

-The only function of the "hole" in the perforated spots is to provide a clear shot to the Primary center for those who want to supplement their collimation procedure with a laser (for a preliminary set of the Secondary tilt/rotation).
+The original function of the optional "hole" was to provide a clear shot to the Primary center for those who want to supplement their collimation procedure with a laser.
 If you are using a laser in your collimation protocol, select the perforation size slightly larger than the projected area of the beam on your Primary.
-The hole is not needed when using any of the CATSEYETM Collimation System passive tools.
+If you are using a "Barlowed" laser, the recommended hole size is 1/4".

 8. What do I use the sight tube "cross-hairs for?